ryan2625/ESP32-CC1101/README.md

 # 3. Initialize an SPI Bus

 ### Method: `spi_bus_initialize()`
+The protocol the CC1101 uses to communicate with other devices is called SPI, or Serial Peripheral Interface.
+It is one of three main protocols that embedded devices use to transmit data; the other two are known as I2C and UART.

 An SPI bus is essentially a group of shared wires that transfer data.
 In our case, the wires map to the four pins of the SPI protocol.
 This includes the `MOSI` (Master Out, Slave In), `MISO` (Master In, Slave Out), `SCK` (Clock Signal), and `CSn` (Chip Select) lines. `spi_bus_initialize` tells the ESP32 to configure the SPI bus according to our specifications including which SPI controller to select and which pins we are using for this bus.
 We initialize the SPI bus using:

 - [`spi_bus_initialize()`](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/spi_master.html#_CPPv418spi_bus_initialize17spi_host_device_tPK16spi_bus_config_t14spi_dma_chan_t)